How to Create an Educational Website or a Learning Management System

 # 1: Course Creation 📝

-If you want to create an LMS, you should know that some of them allow not only to upload courses from other platforms and services but to create an online course there as well.
+If you want to create an LMS, you should know that some of them not only allow you to upload courses from other platforms and services but to create an online course there as well.

 For instance, Canvas LMS is one of those — it offers a course creation feature

-A basic set of features Course Creation should have is:
+A basic set of features any Course Creation should have is:

 - Name & Description.